astriaorg/dev-cluster/README.md

 just load-image astria-sequencer:local
 ```

-Now you can run the of the startup the full cluster.
+Now you can run the rest of the startup the full cluster.

 If you already had a running cluster, you only need to redeploy the component with the custom image (see below).
-If the image is a part of a delete it and redeploy:
+If the image is a part of a rollup delete it and redeploy:

 ```
 just delete-rollup <ROLLUP_NAME>